Asiya Shaikh '21 plans to use the skills and knowledge she learned in her English and Global Studies classes to inform her teaching.

 Learn more about the liberal arts at Lesley

 At Lesley University, our 25+ liberal arts bachelor’s degree programs and reimagined general education curriculum are designed to help you go out into the world and do something meaningful.
-Study education, counseling & applied therapies, history, English, creative writing, social work, and more.
+Study education (we have 5 undergraduate teacher preparation programs), counseling & applied therapies, history, English, creative writing, social work, and more.
 Combine your major with one of 45+ minors to create a degree path that is your own.